-16. Ibid., February 21, 1947, pp. 698-9.
+^{14.} Canada, House of Commons Debates, May 25, 1933, pp. 5468-9.
+15. Ibid., February 21, 1947, pp. 698-9.

-17. Ibid., February 12, 1960, p.
+^{16.} Ibid., February 12, 1960, p.
 1042.

-Chief Electoral Officer, Mr. Nelson Castonguay), a judge of the provincial Supreme Court, who is appointed by the Chief Justice of the province, and two members appointed by the Speaker of the House of Commons.
+In its final form the act embodies the following features.
+Redistribution is handled by ten independent commissions constituted as follows: the Representation Commissioner, who is a member ex officio of all commissions (the first commissioner was the former Chief Electoral Officer, Mr. Nelson Castonguay), a judge of the provincial Supreme Court, who is appointed by the Chief Justice of the province, and two members appointed by the Speaker of the House of Commons.
 The commissions proceed as follows: after each decennial census each province is assigned a number of constituencies, according to the formula in the constitution.
 An electoral quotient is obtained by dividing the number of seats in the province into the population of the province.
-The commission then re-draws the electoral boundaries in the province in conformity with the quotient, allowing a variation from the quotient of not more than 25 percent less than, or more than, the quotient.
+The commission then re-draws the electoral boundaries in the province in conformity with the quotient, allowing a variation from the quotient of not more than 25 per cent less than, or more than, the quotient.
 The effect of this is to reduce the impact of redistribution on rural constituencies, and limit to some extent the number of changes which the new formula requires.
-Nevertheless the effect has been profound, particularly in increasing the representation of the new suburban areas at the expense of rural constituencies and the older constituencies in the centres of large cities.18
+Nevertheless the effect has been profound, particularly in increasing the representation of the new surburban areas at the expense of rural constituencies and the older constituencies in the centres of large cities.17

 There can be no doubt that one of the effects of this act was to reduce the disparity which had existed between the results of the popular vote at a general election and the number of seats gained by the parties which contested it.
-Seldom does a party which wins an election poll as much as fifty percent of the vote.
+Seldom does a party which wins an election poll as much as fifty per cent of the vote.
 Fairly minor shifts in the total vote polled can bring about landslide reversals, such as those between 1930 and 1935 and between 1957 and 1958.